"Congressman Dennis Kucinich Makes Case for Peace in Korea"

 "Pyongyang won't give up its nukes until it's sure Washington has permanently abandoned its hostile policies, and mutual trust has been established by establishing diplomatic relations and striking a peace agreement that formally ends the Korean War."

-Winter 2014: KOREA PEACE DAYS and Call for Oral histories by the Korea Policy Institute - and new petition to end war games.
+Summer 2014: Hundreds gather in DC July 25th and 26th!
+KOREA PEACE DAYS, a Call for Oral histories by the Korea Policy Institute - a new petition to end war games and our new Vision statement

-The National Campaign and the Alliance of Scholars Concerned about Korea are calling for KOREA PEACE DAYS on campuses and communities across the U.S. The first for 2014 was in Boston.
-Also, a call for participants in an oral history website project on the Korean War.
+An ecumenical peace conference and march and vigil for peace in Washington this July; the National Campaign and the Alliance of Scholars Concerned about Korea call for KOREA PEACE DAYS on campuses and communities across the U.S. Also, a call for participants in an oral history website project on the Korean War.
 And sign the petition to end the US-ROK war games.

 Fall 2013:Korea Peace Days and WCC Statement on Korean Reunification